 1 jar (4 oz.) sun dried tomatoes packed in oil

-1 can (15 oz.) cannelini beans, each bean cut in half (it doesn't take long, the beans are pretty big)
+1 can (15 oz.) chickpeas, each bean is cut in half (it doesn't take long, they are pretty big)

 2 cans (7.5 oz. each) marinated artichoke hearts cut into smaller pieces - as I am cutting I throw the tough outer edge of the leaf away